Link to PDF

 three (3) point deduction.

-address stated on the envelopes provided.
+the envelopes provided.
+The

-off (at the designated drop box) the score sheet.
+designated drop box) the score sheet.

 In case of a tie, the home team will be responsible for mailing in